browolf/Pi-Network/wallet/README.md

 # new_wallet.py

-This script using Python and stellar-sdk module can create a new wallet with keys using a secret key.
+You need to decode your own wallet passphrase in order to use the keys to create another wallet.

-You need a minium amount of coins to perform this operation and you will get an error if you don't have enough in the base wallet.
+You need more than 40 coins to perform this operation and you will get an error if you don't have enough in the base wallet.

 You can either get a random wallet or use the wallet from create.js - recommend this method as you get the passphrase as well.